telerik/winforms-docs/scheduler/data-binding/using-datasource-property.md

 ![scheduler-data-binding-using-datasource-property 002](images/scheduler-data-binding-using-datasource-property002.png)

->note You can find SchedulerData.mdb (Access) in the installation directory under \Examples\QuickStart\DataSources.
+>tip You can find SchedulerData.mdb (Access) in the installation directory under \Examples\QuickStart\DataSources.
 You can find SchedulerData.mdf (MS SQL database file) [here](http://www.telerik.com/docs/default-source/ui-for-winforms/schedulerdatasql.zip)
 >

 Here's some example code that demonstrates loading the AppointmentMappingInfo fields with column names in a database table.
 The __Resources__ property is assigned the name of the foreign key that joins the Appointments and the "join table' that sits between the appointments and resources table.
 The __ResourceID__ property is assigned to the column in the "join table" of a unique resource identifier.

 RadScheduler works from a provider model so that in the future, custom appointment and resource providers can be plugged in to replace the built-in providers.
 The AppointmentMappingInfo is assigned to the __Mapping__ property of the schedulers datasource event provider.
 Review the code below to see how this is done when binding to a database tables.

->note The __Exceptions__ and __Resources__ properties in the __AppointmentMappingInfo__ should be set to the names of the relations that are represented in the dataset.
+>tip The __Exceptions__ and __Resources__ properties in the __AppointmentMappingInfo__ should be set to the names of the relations that are represented in the dataset.
 >

 #### Create Mapping